evergreen-innovations/dlc-documentation/docs/_theory/04_surfaceElevation.md

 ## Random Seed<!-- omit in toc -->

-The random seed seeds the random number generator used to create the random phases for the surface elevation time series.
+The random seed initializes the random number generator used to create the random phases for the surface elevation time series.

 {{site.doc-name}} Section 7.3.6, has requirements around load case modeling and simulation.
-Changing the random seed, then downloading the updated surface elevation time series may help satisfy these requirements.
+Changing the random seed, then downloading the new surface elevation time series may help satisfy these requirements.

 # Sea State Realization<!-- omit in toc -->